rakseli/finnish-modernberts/README.md

 - `src/scripts` &rarr; example scripts on running training on [LUMI](https://lumi-supercomputer.eu/)

 # Reference
-If you wind this code useful, please refer using following citation:
+If you find this code useful, please refer using following citation:

 ~~~
 @article{finnish-modernberts,